Simploy Testimonial

 How Is Work Comp Calculated - Other

 There are a number of other rating elements that contribute to how work comp is calculated.
 And, many of these elements are state specific and, therefor, too numerous for this article.
-But, there is one rating element, Schedule Rating or Schedule Modification, that is utilized in all states.
-As a result, we'll briefly describe it.
+But, there are 2 "other" pricing mechanisms that are common and significant in terms of Workers Compensation Insurance premium impact.

 How Is Work Comp Calculated - Other - Schedule Rating